 Fancy a plug-in hybrid that’s capable of off-roading?
-Tim Barnes-Clay checks out the all-new Jeep Renegade 4xe.
+We check out the all-new Jeep Renegade 4xe.

 Under the metal

 Fundamentally, not much has changed on the looks front, apart from some “4xe” badging and a charging port.
 You see, it’s under the metal where the alterations to Jeep’s best-selling vehicle in the UK have happened.
-It’s not all-electric; FCA, Jeep’s parent company, have played it safe and have gone down the plug-in hybrid route.
+It’s not all-electric; Jeep has played it safe and has gone down the plug-in hybrid route.
 In other words, an electric motor and battery have been paired with an existing petrol engine, offering a good blend of performance and efficiency.

-For the last half-decade, the Renegade has come well kitted out – and that hasn’t changed just because the 4xe has been ushered in.
+For the last half-decade or so, the Renegade has come well kitted out – and that hasn’t changed just because the 4xe has been ushered in.
 You get DAB radio and an 8.4-inch media touchscreen with Android Auto and Apple CarPlay as standard.
 There’s loads of safety equipment, too, including parking sensors and a “Drowsy Driver Detection” system – obtainable for the first time in a Jeep.

 The cabin is the same as any Renegade, offering lots of headroom and a high seating position.
 There are five seatbelts, but the SUV is far more comfortable with four-up because legroom isn’t so generous, especially in the rear.
 The overall quality isn’t all that, either.
 The plastics at shin height are somewhat scratchy and only get softer to the touch the higher you go.
 And when it comes to the boot, well, this could be a deal-breaker.
 A regular Renegade has 351-litres of cargo capacity, but the 4xe’s boot space is cut to a measly 330-litres.
 This is due to a charging module placed in the load area, and the layout of the electric motor beneath the floor.